Variety pack

 Common process associations: natural, washed, often not specialty grade

 Robert’s opinion: Regular for Central America, in the good and bad way.
-It can be expressive, but unlikely to astound you.
+It can be expressive to the standard of a Central American bean, but unlikely to astound you.

 Marshell